-In English, Tiramisu literally means “pick me up” or “cheer me up,” and we can vouch for the fact that this delicious Italian dessert lives up to its name.
-Although it requires only a few elements, the simple dessert is actually harder to execute than one might think.
-The espresso-infused sponge needs to be moist without becoming soggy.
-The aroma and taste of the liqueur must be present but not overwhelming, and the mascarpone needs to be fresh and in proportion to the rest of the cake.
-That said, there are a few places around town that have refined their tiramisu dishes down to a fine art, and these are some of our favourites.
+Translated to English, tiramisu literally means “pick me up” or “cheer me up”, and we can vouch for the fact that this delicious Italian dessert certainly lives up to its name.
+Although it requires only a few elements, the dish is actually harder to execute than one might think.
+The espresso-infused sponge needs to be moist without becoming soggy, the aroma and taste of the liqueur must be present but not overwhelming, and the mascarpone needs to be fresh and in proportion to the rest of the cake.
+That said, a few places around Auckland have gotten tiramisu down to a fine art, and these are some of our favourites.

 Pasta & Cuore